Artists for November & December 2018: Yael Korin and Claryce Knupper

 The Clark Center for the Performing Arts accepts applications in the fall from fine Artists interested in exhibiting their work annually.
 Public art is displayed in both the Center lobby and in the Salon hallway.
 There is sufficient space for large bodies of work.
 Artists working with mixed media, oil, water color, pastels, pen and ink, sketching, etc. are encouraged to apply.

 Artists are juried for content acceptability and a total of 10 artists will be selected and paired to display their work for a two-month period during the following year.
-The deadline for applying is typically in October and artists are notified in early November.
+The deadline for applying is typically late October and artists are notified in late November.
 The sale of art requires a contribution of 20% of the sale price to the Clark Center Foundation which is used for funding performing arts scholarships and grants.